 Passwords to accounts are high value targets for cyber criminals.
-One of the most important steps a municipality can take to prevent a data breach is to establish and enforce a password management policy for council members and staff.
-For each account, computer, mobile device, or wireless network, passwords should be unique, hard to guess, and should have a minimum of 10 characters, containing a mix of upper and lower case letters, numbers, and symbols.
-The same or similar passwords should never be used for different accounts or applications and sharing of passwords should be prohibited.
+One of the most important steps a municipality can take to prevent a data breach is to establish and enforce a password management policy.
+Passwords should be unique, hard to guess, and should have a minimum of 10 characters, containing a mix of upper- and lower-case letters, numbers, and symbols.
+Length and complexity of a password will make is more difficult for cyber criminals to decipher.
+The same or similar passwords should never be used for different accounts or applications.
+Generic accounts that are shared by staff in certain circumstances may be valid.
 In addition, it is essential that that all personal mobile devices that access municipal networks and systems be password protected.
 For added security, passwords should be changed regularly (e.g. every 60-90 days) and never repeated.

-Also, imposing strict session timeouts so that if a user leaves an account or application unattended for an extended period of time while logged in, the session will automatically time out and log the user off, requiring the user to reenter their password to log back on.
+Also, imposing strict session timeouts so that if a user leaves an account or application unattended for an extended period of time while logged in, the session will automatically time out and log the user off, requiring the user to re-enter their password to log back on.
 All municipal government computers and systems should have a lockout feature, which after a certain number of successive attempts of entering the incorrect password the user is automatically locked out.
+Technologies that do not require passwords and biometrics are also other options that a municipality may consider using to help protect systems.